architeketh/machine-learning/README.md

 ### Search results not clearing
 → Click the 🧹 Clear button
 → Refresh the page if needed

+### GitHub "Secret Detected" Warning
+→ **This is safe!** Firebase API keys are meant to be public in web apps → See [SECURITY.md](SECURITY.md) for full explanation → Security is enforced by Firestore Rules, not by hiding the key → You can safely dismiss the GitHub alert

 ## 📦 Tech Stack